rimar1337/rinds/README.md

     - [ ] Fresh: Text Only

 ## Architecture
 Based on [go-bsky-feed-generator](https://github.com/ericvolp12/go-bsky-feed-generator).
 Read the README in the linked repo for more info about how it all works.
+This repository differs from the template by not using the docker system at all.

-### /feeds/static
+### /pkg/feeds/static
 Basic example feed from the template.
 Kept as a sanity check if all else seems to fail.

-### /feeds/fresh
+### /pkg/feeds/fresh
-Fresh feeds, all based around a shared Following feed builder and logic to set posts as viewed.
+Fresh feeds, all built around a shared Following feed builder and logic to set posts as viewed.
 May contain some remnant old references to the old name "rinds".